 - Affiliate.
 That’s right, bloggers can earn affiliate commissions.
 That’s like seeing a car turn into a robotic machine(hence transformers), it’s amazing to see, and then it just becomes the norm.
-In A similar way like affiliate marketing, bloggers can create a WordPress based site and put affiliate links on their blog, in hope to make a small commission.
-And although “solely blogging” is not centered around commissions, they are more than welcomed to joint the party.
+In A similar way like affiliate marketing, bloggers can create a WordPress based site and put affiliate links on their blog, in the hope to make a small commission.
+And although “solely blogging” is not centered around commissions, they are more than welcomed to join the party.

 - Passive time.
 If you’re anything like me, you’d like to spend your off time doing the things you love, with the people you love too.
-Writing about your favorite topic can help you reliever stress, and create a way for you to share your knowledge and expertise with the people around you.
+Writing about your favorite topic can help you relieve stress, and create a way for you to share your knowledge and expertise with the people around you.

 Yep, we’re back to the cons, EXIT WARNING AHEAD…That’s almost what it feels like, but stick to your seat for a minute and leave me in disgust later.

 - No money.
 Times are changing where bloggers can be considered affiliates, but for those who are solely blogging, there is no money to be made.
 And there is nothing wrong with that, but wouldn’t you like to earn a commission in the process for all your hard work?